Baobab: the Ultimate Pregnancy Superfood

 As Eve explains “Baobab is a rich source of vitamin C, which is one of the vitamins needed in higher quantities during pregnancy.
 Adding a couple of teaspoons of baobab powder to your morning smoothie, yoghurt or cereal is an easy and completely natural way to increase your intake.”

 AIDS IRON ABSORPTION:

 This is where baobab comes in!
 Due to its high vitamin C content, baobab helps the body to absorb iron, which is also essential for reducing tiredness and fatigue.
-Try mixing baobab into orange juice to take with your iron supplement in order to maximize the iron absorption.
+Try mixing baobab powder into orange juice to take with your iron supplement or pregnancy multivitamin in order to maximize the iron absorption.